Egypt coach Queiroz slams Eto'o 'war' comments

 "The committee will choose its best referees to play big games.
 Just like the team will play with their best players," a Caf spokesperson told BBC Sport Africa.

 "The referees committee is an independent body who decides.
-We remain focussed to deliver a good performance."
+We remain focused to deliver a good performance."